trueenglishcoder/synthetic_dataset/README.md

 If you toggle system console in blender, you can also see prints of how much time has passed and estimated time to completion

 ## Where to find
-In total i generated 1000 samples.
+In total I generated 1000 samples.

 You can find the dataset on huggingface by name 'Trueenglishcoder/synthetic-dataset-scattered-nuts'